tldr-pages/tldr/pages/linux/mons.md

 # mons

-> A tool to quickly manage two displays
+> A tool to quickly manage two displays.

-- Show primary monitor only;
+- Show primary monitor only:

 `mons -o`